 The financial product promotes environmental and social characteristics and qualifies as a financial product subject to Article 8(1) SFDR by tracking the Reference Index (as defined below) which includes environmental and/or social considerations.
-The financial product holds a portfolio of equity securities that comprises all, or a substantial number of, the securities comprised in the Reference Index.
-The Reference Index is designed to reflect the performance of large and medium capitalisation companies in global developed market countries that are selected and weighted with the aim of meeting the minimum standards of the EU Climate
+The financial product holds a portfolio of equity securities that comprises all or a representation of the securities comprised in the Reference Index or unrelated transferable securities.
+The Reference Index selects companies from the Parent Index (as defined below) that meet certain minimum